broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 --nStrongestPeaks 175000 \
 --peakExtendFromSummit 250
 ```
 Given that the ABC score uses absolute counts of Dnase-seq reads in each region, ```curateFeatures.py``` attempts to select the strongest peaks as measured by absolute read counts (not read counts relative to some background rate).
 In order to do this, we first call peaks using a lenient significance threshold (.1 in the above example) and then count reads in each of called peaks.

-Describe whitelisted and blacklisted regions
+We recommend removing elements overlapping regions of the genome that have been observed to accumulate anomalous number of reads in epigenetic sequencing experiments (‘blacklisted regions’).
+For convenience, we provide the list of blackedlisted regions available from https://sites.google.com/site/anshulkundaje/projects/blacklists.

+Different peak calling algorithms will produce varying number of peaks of variable length.
+Empirically we have noticed that the number of peaks and their width depends on the signal to noise ratio of the DNase-seq dataset.
+We note that defining candidate elements is an ongoing area of research...

-### Defining candidate elements from an ENCODE (official name?) peak file
+### Defining candidate elements from an ENCODE peak file
 ```
 bedtools slop -b 175 -i example/input_data/Chromatin/wgEncodeUwDnaseK562.mergedPeaks.chr22.bed -g example/config/chr22.bed | bedtools merge -i stdin > example/input_data/Chromatin/wgEncodeUwDnaseK562.mergedPeaks.chr22.slop175.bed
 ```